fabmation-gmbh/oima/README.md

 It's impossible to keep track of all signatures.

-Example: you have to remove the signature for the Docker image 'docker.io/library/hello_world:vulnerable'
-- then you have to determine the digest of the image and manually delete the directory/ dignature.
+Example: Say you have to remove the signature for the Docker image 'docker.io/library/hello_world:vulnerable': then you have to determine the digest of the image and manually delete the directory/ signature.

 This tool automates this process and helps to keep track of all signed images.